azizgaf/FIM/README.md

 <h2>Description</h2>
 The aim of this project was to create a simple file integrity monitor which monitors 3 text files for any changes by creating a baseline hash of each folder then continously monitoring the files by hashing and checking against the baseline for changes.
 <br>
-<br> Please note the user inputs are not checked and the script is susceptible to an injection attack.

 <h2>Results</h2>